Here’s why Elon Musk is trolling Jeff Bezos with a cat emoji

 — Elon Musk (@elonmusk) April 9, 2019

-So why does Musk think Bezo is a copycat for his constellation of 3,000 satellites?
+So why does Musk think Bezos is a copycat for his constellation of 3,000 satellites?
 Because SpaceX has previously announced that it would do the exact same thing via its Starlink program, though with 12,000 satellites.
 Moreover, Bezos recently hired a SpaceX vice president to run Amazon’s satellite internet project after Musk fired him.
 Meow.